fieldtrip/website/template/headmodel.md

 ## standard_mri.mat

 This complements the standard BEM head model.
-The original construction of the averaged "“colin27”" MRI is detailed in [here](https://www.bic.mni.mcgill.ca/ServicesAtlases/Colin27) and in the publication from Holmes et al. in [J Comput Assist Tomogr.
+The original construction of the averaged "colin27" MRI is detailed in [here](https://www.bic.mni.mcgill.ca/ServicesAtlases/Colin27) and in the publication from Holmes et al. in [J Comput Assist Tomogr.
 1998 Mar-Apr;22(2):324-33](http://www.ncbi.nlm.nih.gov/pubmed/9530404).

 The relation of the "colin27" MRI to the Talairach-Tournoux atlas and to the MNI and SPM templates is described in detail [here](http://imaging.mrc-cbu.cam.ac.uk/imaging/MniTalairach).
 A small excerpt follows:

-_One of the MNI lab members, Colin Holmes, was scanned 27 times, and the scans were coregistered and averaged to create a very high detail MRI dataset of one brain.
+_One of the MNI lab members, Colin \[...\], was scanned 27 times, and the scans were coregistered and averaged to create a very high detail MRI dataset of one brain.
 This average was also matched to the MNI305, to create the image known as "colin27". \[The colin27 image\] is used in the MNI brainweb simulator.
 SPM96 used colin27 as its standard template. \[...\] SPM96 and later contains a 2mm resolution copy of the same image, in the canonical directory of the SPM distribution.
 In SPM96 this is called T1 in later distributions it is called single_subj_T1._

 You can load and visualize it with